jmcantrell/arch-bootstrap/README.md

 - Try to mount the following drives:
   - A drive with the label `BOOTSTRAP` at `/mnt/bootstrap`
   - A drive with the label `BOOTSTRAP_REPO` at `/mnt/bootstrap_repo`
-- Add any iwd pre-shared keys from the host system
 - Try to set the host name to [`$BOOTSTRAP_HOSTNAME`](#bootstrap_hostname)
-- Authorize any SSH public keys from the following places on the host system:
-  - Public keys added to the user's ssh-agent
-  - Public keys in the file `~/.ssh/authorized_keys`
-  - Public keys in `~/.ssh` belonging to the user
 - Enable Multicast DNS so the live system can be reached by host name
 - Create a configuration file at `/root/bootstrap.env` containing all `BOOTSTRAP_*` variables
 - Create an installation script at `/root/bootstrap` that does the following: